Is Brussels safe to visit? A comprehensive safety guide

 Pickpocketing

-We also recommend not carrying a purse but instead having a cross-body bag that can't be snatched away as easily.
-Pickpockets are skilled at taking items from your front pants pocket without you noticing, so be very careful of where you keep your phone and wallet.
+Pickpocketing can occur in Brussels.
+We recommend not carrying a purse but instead having a cross-body bag and be aware of where you keep your phone and wallet.
 Try to find a good pair of pants with zippers on the pockets or use a money belt worn in front of you so that your belongings are within eyesight at all times.

 Scams